 Diagnosing Cervical Instability

-How do you test cervical instability?
-Here are 4 testing methods for cervical instability:
+How do you test cervical instability ?
+The 4 methods for testing cervical instability include:

-It is worth mentioning that, although MRIs are the most common diagnostic testing method for cervical instability, a 2012 scientific investigation found that MRIs had “limited diagnostic value in patients with whiplash-associated disorders” such as cervical instability.
+MRIs are the most common diagnostic testing method for cervical instability.
+A 2012 scientific investigation found that MRIs had limited diagnostic value in patients with whiplash-associated disorders such as cervical instability.

 Causes of Cervical Instability

-Craniocervical instability is caused by ligament laxity between the skull and the top two vertebrae (the atlas and the axis).
+Cervical instability is caused by anterior and posterior ligament laxity between the skull and the top two vertebrae (the atlas and the axis ).
 This allows excessive movement and leads to a long list of physical and neurological symptoms.

-How do you fix cervical instability?
-There are 4 standard treatments for cervical instability:
+There are 5 standard treatments for fixing cervical instability:

 1. Chiropractic